 On the Nintendo website, www.nintendo.com, they tell us that ‘star coins’ can be earned at all levels of the Nintendo DS game.
 Could it have been ‘star coins’ that Jaxson connected with as a way to communicate that he wanted to play his Nintendo DS?

 And, what was the game’s attraction for Jaxson?
 Probably, as for many players, the chance to interact with the world through action games without leaving the comfort of his room.
-For the autistic child, if it improved eye-hand coordination… and possibly even gave him some better spatial orientation, this could have been a very good thing for him to do.
-And, even a motivating reward to be used for behavior modification.
-Yeah!
+For the autistic child, if it improved eye-hand coordination, and possibly even gave him some better spatial orientation, this could have been a very good thing for him to do.
+Possibly, even a motivating reward to be used for behavior modification.

 1% I grabbed his face, covering it with kisses as he pulled away.
 He was happy I finally understood him, but not as pleased with the sudden facial attention.
 That’s another issue, being touched.
 He doesn’t like it much.
 I do it anyway.